 Oregon’s New Law on Overtime Calculations for Employees in Mills, Factories, and Manufacturing Establishments Expected to Change

-Authors: James M. Barrett (Portland), Chris Morehead (Portland)
+Authors: James M. Barrett (Portland), Christopher A. Morehead (Portland)

 Published Date: August 7, 2017

 In July 2017, the Oregon Legislature passed House Bill 3458, which is expected to be signed by Governor Kate Brown.
 The new law will permit employers to pay nonexempt employees in mills, factories, and manufacturing establishments the greater of daily or weekly overtime, reversing recent guidance from the Oregon Bureau of Labor and Industries (BOLI) that had required manufacturing employers to “pyramid” (i.e., pay both) daily and weekly overtime hours.
 However, the law will also impose new maximum limits on hours in the workweek for manufacturing employees.

 The provision of the law affecting how manufacturing employers calculate daily and weekly overtime takes effect upon the law’s passage.
 The provisions that impose new maximum limits on hours in a workweek take effect January 1, 2018.